 Ride the FREE Hop 2 Chautauqua Shuttle

-The Hop 2 Chautauqua service picks up at several convenient Boulder locations and drops off on Baseline Rd. at the entrance to Chautauqua.
+The Hop 2 Chautauqua service picks up at several convenient Boulder locations, drops off on Baseline Rd. at the entrance to Chautauqua, and will return you to your car after the concert.
 Click below for more information.

 Order an Uber or Lyft to Chautauqua Dining Hall, then take a short walk to the Auditorium.